migopp/fssh/README.md

 # Prereqs

-1. have macos or linux
+1. have bash or zsh or some other shell
 2. have python
 3. set up [UT SSH](https://www.cs.utexas.edu/facilities-documentation/ssh-keys-cs-mac-and-linux)